 Reaching the Top

-After getting through their world of pain on the climb they found themselves in an excellent position above the enemy compound.
-The teams got into place and upon the order, started to creep forward.
+As they left behind their world of pain they found themselves in an excellent position above the enemy compound.
+The men were in place and they received the order to creep forward.
 It was quiet as the scumbags were sleeping, unaware that death was quietly arriving into their bedroom to send them to get their non-existence 72 virgins.

 They scanned every door and window as they made their way to the first building.
 The laser finding nothing that needed taking out so far.
 Slow and quiet was the order of the day, stopping every few steps to evaluate the situation.

 They moved inside the courtyard of the compound after cutting away a sheet that blocked the entrance.
-As the frogmen approached the door of the first building hearts were beating and the sound echoed around their heads.
+Hearts were pounding, the beats echoing around their minds as they approached the door of the first building.
 Were the enemy already watching them?
-Waiting to get a better shot of more of the Team so that they could kill more at once?
+Could they be waiting for a chance to kill more at one time?
 Or were they all asleep, unaware the SEALs were just metres away from them as they rested?

 The lead man tried the door of their building.
 It was open.
 As he slowly opened the door he saw a man with a torch faffing about with it, trying to get it on amongst his panic.
 Another man sat up from under some blankets.
 He had an AK-47 next to him though and a chest rack on so this was game on.